kbowden1800/bouncing-box/README.md

 - The user clicking on something
 - the web page has finished loading

 JavaScript allows us to change the web page in response to **events**.
 The following code calls the `handleBoxClick` function every time the box is clicked.
+(It's already there so you do not need to copy/paste this)

     box.on('click', handleBoxClick);